dquadros/RPTerm/README.md

 Testing was done with a RP2040-Zero, but it should not be hard to get it to work on other RP2040 boards with the following pins available:

 * Eight contiguous GPIOs (I am using GP0 to GP7)
-* One GPIO for Composite Sync (I am using GP8)
+* One GPIO for Composite Sync (since v0.7 I am using GP27)
 * One GPIO for the buzzer (if you want to support the BEL control code, I am using GP29)
-* One GPIO for a status LED (optional, I am using GP11)
+* One GPIO for a status LED (optional, since v0.7 I am using GP28)
 * UART pins (I am using UART0 at GPIO 12 & 13)
+* SPI pins for SD Card (I am using GPIO8 to GPIO11, SPI1)

 Hardware configuration is at the hwconfig.h file.
 The hardware directory has details for a few boards.

-*Hardware will slightly change in the next version to include SD Card support.* Probably GPIO8 to GPIO11 (SPI1) will be used to connect the SD Card, so Composite Sync will be moved over to GPIO27 and the LED to GPIO28.
+Hardware was slightly change in version 0.7 to include SD Card support:

+* Composite Sync was moved from GP8 to GPIO27
+* LED was moved from GP11 to GPIO28.

 ## Status LED